 Due to the nature of their work, WikiLeaks has frequently needed to operate secretively in order to avoid infiltration, protect sources, verify leaks, and thus be able to publish highly sensitive information with maximum impact.

 Due to numerous threats, Julian Assange, his family, colleagues, partners and sources have often been compelled to keep identities, personal information, and locations secret.

 Many WikiLeaks critics have their own motivations for spreading lies, whether they be disgruntled former supporters trying to protect their own reputations, corporate media organisations trying to spin a profit from sensationalized headlines, or government agencies trying to spread damaging misinformation.

-This book examines the major controversies created by conflicting narratives, but does not seek to catalogue the endless stream of lies, smears and conspiracy theories posted daily on social media over many years.
-Nevertheless it is worth noting that such a widespread campaign of hatred and lies has been sustained for so long: it says a lot about the impact of WikiLeaks releases, and how desperate certain people have been to destroy Assange’s credibility, alienate public support, and shut WikiLeaks down.
+This book examines the major controversies created by conflicting agendas, but only briefly catalogues the endless stream of lies, smears and conspiracy theories posted daily on social media over many years.
+It is worth noting that such a widespread and orchestrated campaign of hatred and lies has been sustained for so long: it says a lot about the impact of WikiLeaks releases, and how desperate certain people have been to destroy Assange’s credibility, alienate public support, and shut WikiLeaks down.